AFRICA

 26) Referral within the jurisdiction

 The Serbian Competition Authority exclusively handles all mergers meeting the thresholds provided by the Serbian Competition Act.
-However, mergers in certain industry sectors (telecommunications, electronic media, printed media) may be subject to additional approvals of other competent authorities.
+However, mergers in certain industry sectors (telecommunications, electronic media, printed media) may be subject to additional approvals of other competent authorities (see topic 6).

 27) Referral from another jurisdiction